Codigos-de-Guerra/Bank_Accounts_Hash/README.md

 ## Introduction

 This programming project implements a hash for Bank Account Management.
 Through information received via client, we shall be able to manage each and every account, supporting basic operations such as *inserting, consulting and removing*.
+Through Hashing, we will associate each account info to a created key.
+Since it is possibly to have the same account number for different agencies, we can't work with a key that receives only these 2 informations.
+For pratical use, we are considering a key to be a group of the *client's name, bank code, agency number* and *bank accounts number* data.

 ## How to compile